hms-dbmi-cellenics/developer-docs/INFRASTRUCTURE.md

 __For IAM users such as developers__: The files [iac/infra/cluster_admins_production](https://github.com/hms-dbmi-cellenics/iac/blob/master/infra/cluster_admins_production), [iac/infra/cluster_admins_staging](https://github.com/hms-dbmi-cellenics/iac/blob/master/infra/cluster_admins_staging), [iac/infra/cluster_users](https://github.com/hms-dbmi-cellenics/iac/blob/master/infra/cluster_users) contain names on each line of IAM users who have respective rights on the cluster.
 These files can be modified and a PR raised for them.
 Note: the file must end with a newline character.

-When approved, Cellscope must be [re-deployed](#deploying-cellscope).
+When approved, Cellenics must be [re-deployed](#deploying-Cellenics).
 As seen in that directory entry, the GitHub action under [iac/.github/workflows/deploy-infra.yaml](https://github.com/hms-dbmi-cellenics/iac/blob/master/.github/workflows/deploy-infra.yaml) is deployed, where steps `update-identitymapping-admin` and `update-identitymapping` deal with reading the files and adding these users to the list as administrators.

-__For IAM roles such as AWS Step Function executions, EC2 instances, etc.__: Access to cluster can be managed by directly editing [iac/.github/workflows/deploy-infra.yaml](https://github.com/hms-dbmi-cellenics/iac/blob/master/.github/workflows/deploy-infra.yaml) and [re-deploying](#deploying-cellscope).
+__For IAM roles such as AWS Step Function executions, EC2 instances, etc.__: Access to cluster can be managed by directly editing [iac/.github/workflows/deploy-infra.yaml](https://github.com/hms-dbmi-cellenics/iac/blob/master/.github/workflows/deploy-infra.yaml) and [re-deploying](#deploying-Cellenics).
 See step `add-state-machine-role` that adds the IAM role `state-machine-role-[staging/production]` certain rights.

 ### Docker images